rajamukerji/irr-genius/ios/README.md

 2. Press `⌘+R` to build and run
 3. Or use Product → Run from the menu

+Note: The shared scheme runs a pre-build action that formats the `ios/` codebase with SwiftFormat (if installed).
+Install with `brew install swiftformat`.

 ### Running Tests
 ```bash
 # Unit tests